mvfki/pyHiliter/README.md

 **TODO**

 Special syntax (a LOT) that I don't frequently use, I also need to explore more for these.
 Please [raise an issue](https://github.com/mvfki/pyHiliter/issues/new) if you find something is not supported properly, and sounds like a reasonable request.

-Demonstration code:
+## Demonstration

+Below is a short demo script in Python.
+Save it to `examples/test_script_to_convert.py`.

 ```python
 import re